Lawrence Burney is interested in exploring the history of Baltimore’s arts and culture scene through the Black lens.

 “As my practice has started to incorporate film and an obsession with archival material from Black Baltimore’s past, I couldn’t have dreamed up a better scenario than to have a residency at institutions like The Parkway and The Enoch Pratt.
 I’m really looking forward to sharpening my craft and burying myself in the kind of research that, when shared, can inspire and inform others who are also yearning to learn more.”

 Weds 10am-3pm (In Library)

 Enoch Pratt Central Library

 Job and Career Center Studio M803 , first floor Business Science and Technology Mezzanine

-A monthly conversation series hosted by Lawrence Burney that gets to the root of key musical and cultural moments, eras, and events throughout history in the Baltimore area.
+Lawrence Burney will host a conversation series that gets to the root of key musical and cultural moments, eras, and events throughout history in the Baltimore area.
 The conversations will include the voices of scholars/experts as well as former participants on subjects such as Pennsylvania Avenue’s legacy of jazz, local gospel powerhouses, and literature from Baltimore’s liberation movements in the early 20th century.
 The talks will be held at SNF Parkway Theater.

 For the past 10 years, Baltimore Living Archives Artist in Residence Lawrence Burney has been a lead journalist telling the usually hidden and untold stories highlighting Baltimore + The DMV’s most captivating music, visual arts, and the surrounding culture that informs both.
 This summer Lawrence curates a film series that in one way or another, have helped him gain a better understanding of self.
 Whether they affirm personal experiences, help make more sense of family & communities that raised me, or altered the way he approaches his work, each are crucial to his growth has a man and curatorial force.
 True Laurels Summer Films present an opportunity for Lawrence to share how he sees the world with the public.